Hui-Wagner/Plant_A_Base/README.md

     Go to Intellij -> File -> Project Structure -> Libraries -> add library by clicking "+" -> find folder called " mysql-connector-j-8.1.0" on your computer -> choose "mysql-connector-j-8.1.0.jar"-> Apply -> Ok

-    Run the program from Main class
+    Run the program from Main

 # Development Platform Used